Scarabaeus1031/NEXAH/tools/README.md

 NEXAH explores the stability landscape of complex architectures.

 Systems evolve across regimes of stability, collapse, and transition.
-The NEXAH engine maps this landscape and discovers universal laws governing resilient system design.# NEXAH Tools
+The NEXAH engine maps this landscape and discovers universal laws governing resilient system design.

+---

+# NEXAH Tools

 ## Overview